The New Year’s Eve dinner is called “the reunion dinner”.

-The Chinese believe that leek can attract wealth, especially when is consumed on the New Year’s Eve.
+The people believe that leek can attract wealth, especially when is consumed on the New Year’s Eve.
 Warm up oil in a wok, add 4 cloves of cut and minced garlic, gently mix, then add only the white part of the leek, mushrooms, corn, and carrots.

 Mix for 1 minute at high heat.
 Next, pour a spoon of soya sauce and ½ spoon of sesame oil.
 Mix for 2 more minutes, until the leek is cooked.
-Add leek leaves and pour a small quantity of Chinese wine or white, dry wine.
+Add leek leaves and pour a small quantity of wine or white, dry wine.